 With missing information or not transparent enough?
 Instead of giving steps 1-5, steps 1, 2, 4, and 5 were provided and step 3 was skipped.
 Something which you cannot do completely because there is an important step not included in the article.

 What do you wish to have which can make things better?
-An example would be a library which connects all resources, an infographic which shows the flow from start to end.
+An example would be a library that connects all resources, an infographic that shows the flow from start to end.

-This section gives you the contents you can write about.
-It is also useful in drafting campaign plan.
+This section gives you the content you can write about.
+It is also useful in drafting a campaign plan.
 Listing down your own struggles somehow prompts that there is a need for better content on these areas.
 Thereby, an opportunity and a slot that you can fill in.

 4 Expand your Research to Narrow Down Niche further